Thomas Fleming, 2nd Baron Slane: Abduction of Richard Rede

 So serious a crime, involving an assault on a senior judge by a Commissioner for the Peace, might have been expected to bring down severe retribution on the wrongdoers.
-The outraged Rede himself demanded the most severe penalties.
+The outraged Rede himself demanded the most severe penalties so that a suitable example be made of all who would plan such things.
 At first, the Crown appeared to take a grave view of the matter, and a powerful commission was appointed to arrest Slane and his wife.
-In that era however the nobility could generally win a royal pardon even for the most serious of crimes, and Slane was pardoned in October 1401 after paying a £30 fine (a tiny sum compared to what he had extorted from Rede).
+In that era, however, the nobility could generally win a royal pardon even for the most serious of crimes, and Slane was pardoned in October 1401 after paying a £30 fine (a tiny sum compared to what he had extorted from Rede).
 His son Christopher also received a full pardon, which covered all acts of sedition committed in the previous reign as well as the present.
 Since Christopher was probably not quite twenty, this phrase casts an interesting light on his early career.
+A later pardon of 1404 to Thomas for all "alienation and intrusions" seems to relate to unlawfully seizing lands rather than to any violent crime.
+He had leave to travel to England in 1403, another sign that he had regained favour.

 Family

 He married firstly Elizabeth Preston, daughter of Christopher Preston, 2nd Baron Gormanston and his wife Elizabeth de Londres: they had at least two sons: Christopher Fleming, 3rd Baron Slane, and Sir William Fleming.
 William was the father of James Fleming, 7th Baron Slane.
 He married secondly Katherine Butler, who survived him.
 Katherine was awarded as her dower one-third of the manor house of Slane: her precise entitlements are set out in some detail in the Calendar of State Papers.